 'There’s nothing new under the sun' – so goes the old saying, and it applies as much to risk and the management of risk as to anything else.

-- at home in relation to large sharp kitchen knives or
+At home, when securing large sharp kitchen knives or

-- at work in relation to…
+- At work in relation to…

 - building security,